ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

+Key proofing methods SHOULD define a mechanism to allow the rotation of keys discussed
+in {{rotate-access-token-key}}.
+Key rotation mechanisms MUST define a way for presenting
+proof of two keys simultaneously with the following attributes:

+- The value of or reference to the new key material MUST be signed by the existing key.
+    Generally speaking, this amounts to using the existing key to sign the body of the
+    message.
+- The signature of the old key MUST be signed by the new key.
+    Generally speaking, this means including the signature value of the old key under the
+    coverage of the new key.

 ### HTTP Message Signatures {#httpsig-binding}

 This method is indicated by the method value `httpsig` and can be declared in either object